Current & Former Doctoral Students

 Doctoral Student

 Jeffrey entered the doctoral program in Fall 2022.
 His research examines cross cultural perceptions of parental disciplinary practices, with a focus on the role of acculturation, national identity, and familial processes.
-Jeffrey is particularly interested in exploring the ways contextual stressors experienced by diverse Black populations- including racism, acculturation, nation of origin and language- inform these phenomena and contribute to discipline meaning construction.
-A Sant La Fellow, his ultimate goal is to identify culturally appropriate approaches that center Haitian cultural values and socio historical experiences in U.S. contexts.
+Jeffrey is particularly interested in exploring the ways contextual stressors experienced by diverse Black population contribute to discipline meaning construction.
+A Sant La Fellow, his ultimate goal is to identify culturally appropriate approaches centering Haitian cultural values and socio historical experiences in U.S. contexts.
+He has received an APA Division 9: SPSSI Award to fund this research.

 • Latrisha Robinson